Michael B Jordan Writes Backstory Journals For All The Characters He Plays

-Michael B Jordan’s portrayal of Erik Killmonger in Black Panther was one of many memorable performances in the runaway hit.
+Michael B. Jordan’s portrayal of Erik Killmonger in Black Panther was one of many memorable performances in the runaway hit.
 The character is definitely a villain, but Jordan managed to bring to the screen a character that viewers actually sympathized with.
 The actor shared with Stephen Colbert Tuesday night that he has a unique method for exploring his characters that allow him to bring depth to his performances.
 Michael kept a diary for Killmonger, just like he does for every character he plays.

 To help him get in character, the actor told Colbert that he writes a journal from the character’s perspective.
 Entries in the journals run from the character’s earliest memory to just before the point at which the film begins.
 Jordan described Killmonger’s journal as sad and dark given the circumstances of his childhood.
 Growing up without his mother, dealing with the foster care system, moving from one foster home to another, and so on would have created a life full of struggle and experiences that were tough mentally.
-Michael wrote about it all in his journals in lots of detail.
+Michael wrote about it all in his journal in lots of detail.
 He went deep, which means things got really dark sometimes, into areas that the actor said were probably not appropriate to share on television.
 It’s a method that helps him get into character right before a scene.

 .@michaelb4jordan has a diary, but it's about Erik Killmonger from #BlackPanther https://t.co/oDt8fpKK9g pic.twitter.com/UoIL3PHVXp